-The mission of CFP Board is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
+The mission of Certified Financial Planner Board of Standards, Inc. (CFP Board) is to credential competent and ethical financial planners, uphold CFP® certification as the recognized standard and advance the financial planning profession.
 CFP Board’s Procedural Rules outline procedures for investigating alleged misconduct and enforcing CFP Board’s Code of Ethics and Standard of Conduct (Code and Standards), which reflects the commitment that all CFP® professionals make to high standards of competency and ethics.
 A violation of the Code and Standards or the Pathway to Certification Agreement constitutes grounds for sanction.
 In cases where grounds for sanction are proven, CFP Board may impose a sanction ranging from a private censure, a public censure, a suspension, or a revocation of the right to use the CFP® marks.

 CFP Board developed these Sanction Guidelines to provide guidance on the sanction that might apply to particular violations and to promote consistency in the imposition of sanctions for similar offenses.
-The Disciplinary and Ethics Commission (DEC or Commission), which is charged with adjudicating alleged violations and issuing sanctions, and the Appeals Committee of the Board of Directors, which reviews and decides all appeals of DEC decisions, consider the Sanction Guidelines in issuing their decisions.
+The Disciplinary and Ethics Commission (DEC or Commission), which is charged with adjudicating alleged violations and issuing sanctions, and the Appeals Commission, which reviews and decides all appeals of DEC decisions, consider the Sanction Guidelines in issuing their decisions.

-The Sanction Guidelines are not binding on the DEC or the Appeals Committee; the Sanction Guidelines are intended to serve as guidance only.
-Deviation from the Sanction Guidelines by the DEC and/or the Appeals Committee is not in and of itself clear error as defined in the Procedural Rules.
+The Sanction Guidelines are not binding on the DEC or the Appeals Commission; the Sanction Guidelines are intended to serve as guidance only.
+Deviation from the Sanction Guidelines by the DEC and/or the Appeals Commission is not in and of itself an abuse of discretion as defined in the Procedural Rules.
 It is CFP Board’s intent that publication of these Sanction Guidelines will provide notice to CFP® professionals and others of the types of sanctions that might follow from specific types of misconduct.
 The Sanction Guidelines may also be used in presenting settlement offers to the DEC.

-CFP Board has adopted the following list of factors to assist the DEC and the Appeals Committee in evaluation of whether sanction is warranted.
+CFP Board has adopted the following list of factors to assist the DEC and the Appeals Commission in evaluation of whether sanction is warranted.
 These factors are not absolute and are meant to serve as guidance.
-The DEC and the Appeals Committee may consider other factors in addition to the factors listed below.
-The Sanction Guidelines contain additional factors that the DEC and the Appeals Committee should consider when making an evaluation.
+The DEC and the Appeals Commission may consider other factors in addition to the factors listed below.
+The Sanction Guidelines contain additional factors that the DEC and the Appeals Commission should consider when making an evaluation.
 Although a factor listed below may be an “aggravating factor,” the absence of that factor does not necessarily lead to an inference of mitigation.
-The DEC and the Appeals Committee have discretion to determine the relevancy of the factors listed below and will evaluate each matter on a case-by-case basis taking into consideration the facts and circumstances of the particular case.
-For violations that are not addressed within the Sanction Guidelines, the DEC and Appeals Committee are encouraged to look to the Sanction Guidelines for comparable violations.
+The DEC and the Appeals Commission have discretion to determine the relevancy of the factors listed below and will evaluate each matter on a case-by-case basis taking into consideration the facts and circumstances of the particular case.
+For violations that are not addressed within the Sanction Guidelines, the DEC and Appeals Commission are encouraged to look to the Sanction Guidelines for comparable violations.

 The following factors may serve as either aggravating or mitigating factors: